Antcating/TelegramCrawlerAPI/README.md

 ### Prerequisites

 Project is built using PostgresQL and FastAPI.
 There is a Docker container for both of them, so you don't have to setup everything yourself.
-The only thing, that is needed is [Docker Desktop](https://www.docker.com/products/docker-desktop/) running locally on your machine or install Docker Engine and docker-compose individualy.
+The only thing, that is needed is [Docker Desktop](https://www.docker.com/products/docker-desktop/) running locally on your machine or install Docker Engine and docker-compose individually.

 ### Installing